olets/zsh-abbr-v6-docs/docs/types.md

 # Types

 Some zsh-abbr commands take a **type** parameter.
-There are two supported scopes: **regular** and **global**.
+There are two supported types: **regular** and **global**.
 Regular abbreviations expand only at the start of the command line.
 Global abbreviations expand anywhere in the command line.

 Regular is the default type.